Faster sales onboarding is your lowest hanging fruit for generating more revenue.

 We recommend this process as an alternative to call shadowing.

-Our stats show that reps are typically only able to shadow 5 calls during the first four weeks.
+Our stats show that sales reps are typically only able to shadow 5 calls during the first four weeks.

 On-demand learning resources like the call recording library give new hires the ability to hear 5 calls in the first couple of days on the job.